-As Gerbera flowers come in vivid and magnificent colors like red, yellow, salmon, pink, orange, and white, the centerpieces can be altered as per availability and preferences.
-If you feel that Gerbera daisies by itself won't bring that charm you're looking for, you can definitely add other flowers to enhance the centerpieces.
+As Gerbera flowers come in vivid colors like red, yellow, salmon, pink, orange, and white, the centerpieces can be altered as per availability and preferences.
+Add other flowers to enhance the look.

 Bowl, Cup, and Watering Can Centerpieces

-Now I know that we've mentioned using a bowl for our next idea, but here, you can either use a fancy glass bowl or even a candle holder.
 Either way, the centerpiece is going to look fabulous.
-How?
-Let me explain.
-Add a few colored pebbles, marbles, jellybeans, or stones, grass, coffee beans, lemon and oranges slices, etc. The choice is yours; pick whatever you like.
+You can add a few colored pebbles, marbles, jellybeans, or stones, grass, coffee beans, lemon and oranges slices, etc. The choice is yours; pick whatever you like.

 Glass Vase Centerpieces